-Before completing an application for admission, please review the general and program-specific admission criteria below to determine if Tasks Unlimited meets your mental health recovery needs:
+Before completing an application for admission, please review the general and program-specific admission criteria below to determine if Tasks Unlimited meets your mental health recovery needs

-General Admissions Criteria:
+General Admissions Criteria (all programs)

 Applicants with a criminal history will be considered on a case-by-case basis.
 Admission will be based on the established procedures, including an assessment of the criminal behavior being related to mental illness.
 Please note: Level 1 offenders and offenders with a history related to arson convictions will need pre-approval by the Executive Director; Level 2 and Level 3 offenders are ineligible for any Tasks program.